lrisia/lrisia/docs/SETUP_INSTRUCTION.md

 For create environment variables for repository just follow this [documentation](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)

 > [!WARNING]
-> Which environment variables are secret, you can find in the `.env.example` file.
+> Which environment variables will be secret, you can find in the `.env.example` file.
 Workflow won't work correctly if variables aren't in the right place.

 ## Architecture
 About who that wants to modify this project, here is the project architecture.